celo-org/optimism-package/README.md

       # Default proposer configuration
       proposer_params:
+        # disable the launching the proposer alltogether
+        disable: False

         # The Docker image that should be used for the proposer; leave blank to use the default op-proposer image
         image: ""